When is compaction triggered

 Kombai monitors your context usage in a thread and dynamically decides the best points to compact context.
 Below are two common scenarios when Kombai will trigger compaction automatically:- Context window saturation: When the thread consumes the majority (typically above 90%) of the available context window.

 - Cache expiry: To optimize costs, Kombai auto-compacts the thread when the cache is close to expiring and context usage is at 50-60%.
-Some examples of cache expiry include toggling Agent Variant and Extended Thinking.
+Some examples of cache expiry include switching the model and changing the thinking effort.

 If you edit or restore a message, the previous compaction is reset, which may temporarily increase context usage.
 As you continue the conversation, Kombai will re-evaluate and trigger compaction again if necessary.